Last Updated on June 7, 2021 by Nancie

 If you don’t want to pay quite as much for a feeder but still want block squirrels, you might instead look at the Squirrel Buster Classic feeder.
 I have one of these too and have been quite happy with it.

 You may be able to find these feeders at local stores.
 They may be a bit less expensive on Amazon, particularly with free Amazon Prime shipping (Brome Bird Feeders on Amazon) so you might want to check there to compare.

-Also see my post on Keep Squirrels Out of Bird Feeders for more tips on dealing with squirrels.
+Also see my posts on Keep Squirrels Out of Bird Feeders and Solving Squirrel Bird Feeder Problems for more tips on dealing with squirrels.

 Enjoy feeding the birds in your yard!

 Birdseed & Binoculars Bird Feeder Reviews (Click on this link to see the blog stream filtered to show only my bird feeder reviews.)

 How to Hang a Feeder With a Hook

 Want to read more posts about birds?
 When you subscribe below, you’ll get an email whenever a new post goes up (and ONLY then.
 Promise!)